validitylabs/daa/README.md

 1. Finished deployment for all the concrete contracts.
    1. Membership
+   2. (TalleyClerk LIbrary)
-   2. ProposalManager
+   3. ProposalManager
-   3. GAManager
+   4. GAManager
-   4. Wallet
+   5. Wallet
-   5. ExternalWallet
+   6. ExternalWallet
-   6. Treasury
+   7. Treasury
 2. Transfer ownership of Wallet and ExternalWallet from deployer to Treasury.
 3. Finished deployment for DAA
 4. Transfer ownership from deployer to DAA contract.